 St. Amant barn destroyed in fire

-ST. AMANT - A St. Amant barn was completely destroyed in a fire Saturday afternoon.
+ST. AMANT - A barn in St. Amant was destroyed in a fire Saturday afternoon.

 Fire Chief James LeBlanc said firefighters from St. Amant Volunteer Fire Department, 5th Ward Volunteer Fire Dept. and Ascension Parish Fire Dist.
 1 assisted one another in tackling the fire.